jakta-bdi/jakta-bdi.github.io/docs/getting-started/03_hello-world.md

----
-sidebar_position: 1
----

 # Hello World

-This is a `Hello World` agent, printing the string "Hello, World!" to the console.
+This is a `Hello World` agent written with JaKtA syntax, printing the string "Hello, World!" to the console.

 ```kt showLineNumbers
 fun main() {